sydasif/python-book/docs/source/09_lab/04_paramiko.md

 client = paramiko.SSHClient()
 client.set_missing_host_key_policy(paramiko.AutoAddPolicy())

+# For loop and range() function to connect multiple devices
 for device in range(11,13):
     ip = "192.168.10." + str(device)
     print ('\n##### Connecting to the device ' + ip +' #####')